The following is a spoiler-free review of Batman v Superman: Dawn of Justice, a Zack Snyder film.

 But the best performance in this film – without question – comes from Ben Affleck.
 He is a great Bruce Wayne, and he is one of the best live-action versions of Batman we’ve had.
 However, this is a very brutal and violent Batman, and I think the lengths he goes to might not sit well with everyone watching the film.
 But make no mistake, when this film was over, all I wanted was to see a solo Batman-film.
 And a lot of that has to do with Jeremy Irons, as well.
 Irons and Affleck worked well in their scenes together, and I definitely want to see more of that sooner, rather than later.

-Now, on the Superman side of things, I really thought that Henry Cavill and Amy Adams worked better together in Batman v Superman than they did in Man of Steel, even though Lois Lane does a lot of really dumb stuff in this film.
-I will also say that I don’t love the lines Cavill was given to flesh out his Superman.
-I wonder how huge Superman-fans will feel about Superman being very much outshone by Batman.
+Now, on the Superman side of things, I really thought that Henry Cavill and Amy Adams worked better together in Batman v Superman than they did in Man of Steel, I liked their relationship here.
+However, I will also say that I don’t love the lines Cavill was given to flesh out his Superman.
+I will say that I wonder how huge Superman-fans will feel about Superman being very much outshone by Batman (and somewhat underwritten) in the film that was originally meant to be a sequel to Man of Steel.
+This film certainly seems more interested in Batman and the public reaction to superheroes rather than Superman himself.

 No, the worst superhero movie-sin this film makes is that it, at times, felt like a giant commercial for four of the upcoming DC Cinematic Universe-films.
 It lingers on easter eggs/previews of upcoming films for so long that it actually ends up being a much messier way of setting up the future of the cinematic universe than what Marc Webb’s The Amazing Spider-Man 2 tried to do for Sony.